patternfly/patternfly-3/README.md

 make dist
 ```

-Copy the resulting tarball from the previous step to your rpmbuild/SOURCES directly.
+Copy the resulting tarball from the previous step to your rpmbuild/SOURCES directory.

 e.g., `cp patternfly-1.1.1.tar.gz ~/rpmbuild/SOURCES`